Cathy Freeman: Personal life

 Freeman was born in 1973 at Slade Point, Mackay, Queensland, to Norman Freeman and Cecelia Barber.
-Norman was born in Woorabinda of the Birri Gubba people; Cecelia was born on Palm Island in Queensland, and is of Kuku Yalanji heritage.
-Moreover, Freeman also has Syrian ancestry.
+Norman was born in Woorabinda of the Birri Gubba people and has Syrian ancestry; Cecelia was born on Palm Island in Queensland, and is of Kuku Yalanji heritage.
 Freeman and her brothers Gavin, Garth, and Norman were raised in Mackay and in other parts of Queensland.
 She also had an older sister, Anne-Marie, who was born in 1966 and died in 1990.
 Anne-Marie had cerebral palsy and spent much of her life in the Birribi care facility in Rockhampton.

 Freeman attended several schools, including schools in Mackay and Coppabella, but was mostly educated at Fairholme College in Toowoomba where she attended after winning a scholarship to board there.

 Freeman's parents divorced in 1978, after which her father returned to Woorabinda.

 Freeman has described how she has been influenced by early experiences with racism and also by the Baháʼí Faith.
 She was raised a Catholic, and says of her faith, "I'm not a devout Catholic but I like the prayers and I appreciate their values about the equality of all human kind."

 Freeman had a long-term romantic relationship with Nick Bideau, her manager, that ended in acrimony and legal wranglings over Freeman's endorsement earnings.
 Freeman married Alexander "Sandy" Bodecker, a Nike executive 20 years her senior, in 1999.
 After her success in Sydney she took an extended break from the track to nurse Bodecker through a bout of throat cancer from May to October 2002.
 She announced their separation in February 2003.
 Later that year, Freeman began dating Australian actor Joel Edgerton whom she had initially met at the 2002 TV Week Logies.
 Their relationship ended in early 2005.

 In October 2006, Freeman announced her engagement to Melbourne stockbroker James Murch.
 They married at Spray Farm on the Bellarine Peninsula on 11 April 2009.
 Freeman gave birth to her first child in 2011.
 In August 2024 Freeman and Murch announced their separation.

 Freeman is a supporter of National Rugby League team the Cronulla-Sutherland Sharks and Australian Football League team the Carlton Blues.
 Freeman was also a part of the "Group of 14" who backed the return of the South Sydney Rabbitohs to the NRL following their exclusion in 2000 and 2001.

 On 10 October 2023, Freeman was one of 25 Australians of the Year who signed an open letter supporting the Yes vote in the Indigenous Voice referendum, initiated by psychiatrist Patrick McGorry.